jefeish/github-best-practices-demo/docs/repo-hygiene.md

   |---|---|---|
   |Ensure that no secrets and <br>no vulnerabilities get committed|Enforce collaboration policies|Compliance rules to maintain a clean Repository and<br> ensure good collaboration|

-GitHub places great importance on collaboration, a well-organized repository encourages easy participation and contribution, while minimizing the learning curve and potential risks of errors.
+GitHub places great importance on collaboration, a well-organized repository encourages easy participation and contribution, while minimizing the learning curve and reducing potential issues.
  > Note: The task to get a Repository in to a "clean" state is a pre-requirement.
 The Repository-Hygiene process goal is to maintain a clean environment.

 ---